EnterpriseDB/tpa/docs/configure-instance.md

 $6$F4NWXRFtSdCi8$DsB5vvMJYusQhSbvGXrYDXL6Xj37MUuqFCd4dGXdKd6NyxT3lpdEL
 ```

-In this manner, post deployment tasks can be used to configure and modify server files - see [user](http://docs.ansible.com/ansible/latest/modules/user_module.html#user-module) and [lineinfile](http://docs.ansible.com/ansible/latest/modules/lineinfile_module.html) for more information on how to use those particular modules.
+In this manner, post-deployment tasks can be used to configure and modify server
+files--see [user](http://docs.ansible.com/ansible/latest/modules/user_module.html#user-module) and [lineinfile](http://docs.ansible.com/ansible/latest/modules/lineinfile_module.html) for more information on how to use those particular modules.
 Information about all the current modules available for Ansible can be found [here](http://docs.ansible.com/ansible/latest/modules/list_of_all_modules.html) or just the system modules [here](http://docs.ansible.com/ansible/latest/modules/list_of_system_modules.html).
 The [shell](http://docs.ansible.com/ansible/latest/modules/shell_module.html#shell-module) module can be used to run commands on the nodes.